MahsaFarnia23/Hospital-Management/README.md

 ---

 ## ✅ Executive Summary
--Where are the main revenue drivers?
+- Where are the main revenue drivers?
--Where do we have risk exposure?
+- Where do we have risk exposure?
--What needs to be changed?
+- What needs to be changed?

 This project analyzes hospital operational and financial data to identify performance gaps, revenue drivers, and strategic risks.
 Results show that **doctor workload and patient demand are unevenly distributed over time**, creating periods of underutilization and overload.